MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-sell.md

 ---
-title: Selling Dynamics 365 Business edition | Microsoft Docs
+title: Selling Finance and Operations, Business edition | Microsoft Docs
-description: Find out how you can expand your business opportunities and become a Microsoft partner and Dynamics 365 Business edition  reseller.
+description: Find out how you can expand your business opportunities and become a Microsoft partner and Finance and Operations, Business edition  reseller.
 services: project-madeira
 documentationcenter:
 author: edupont04